 - Mix lentils and quinoa batter thoroughly.Note: The consistency of this batter is similar to a pancake batter.

-- METHOD 2: TRADITIONAL METHODPlace the batter on a countertop or in a nice warm place, away from any vent or direct sunlight.If the weather is nice and warm, the batter ferments in no time.
+- Method 1: TraditionalPlace the batter on a countertop or in a nice warm place, away from any vent or direct sunlight.If the weather is nice and warm, the batter ferments in no time.
 In summer, it only takes a few hours for the batter to ferment.
-In winters it may take up to a day.
+In winter it may take up to a day.

-- METHOD 3: OVEN METHODWarm the oven to the lowest temperature setting and turn OFF the oven.
+- Method 3: OvenWarm the oven to the lowest temperature setting and turn OFF the oven.
 Place the batter inside the oven to ferment.Alternatively, if you have an oven light, you can leave the light on and the batter ferments beautifully.

 - Add salt to the batter and mix well.